46 Most Famous Landmarks in Europe You Must Visit

 There are several reasons why you should visit Buckingham Palace when you are in London for a weekend.
 One top sight to look out for at Buckingham Palace is the "Changing of the Guard" ceremony that occurs once a day.

 You also have the opportunity to explore the royal garden, which covers 39 acres.

 Stonehenge is a prehistoric monument found in the Amesbury area of Wiltshire in the United Kingdom.
 This UNESCO World Heritage Site is believed to have been constructed between 3000 and 2000 BC.

 The England landmark is formed of large stones which are arranged in a ring.
 The site was initially used as a burial place.
 Today, it is one of the most recognisable and famous landmarks of Europe.

 Visitors will be able to view the monument and have access to a museum and visitors centre.
 There is an audio guide available too for those who want to learn more about the history of the site.
 Doing so is likely to make your visit a more enjoyable and memorable experience.

-Kyiv Pechersk Lavra, also known as the Kiev Monastery of the Caves, is an Orthodox monastery built by monks in 1051.
-This landmark is known as one of the holiest places in Kiev, Ukraine.
+Kyiv Pechersk Lavra, also known as the Kyiv Monastery of the Caves, is an Orthodox monastery built by monks in 1051.
+This landmark is known as one of the holiest places in Kyiv, Ukraine.